rate-nl/ISO/ISMS.md

 ### **4.1.
 Registration and De-registration**

-- **Registration:** Requests are submitted to the Tech Lead via email.
+- **Registration:** Requests are submitted to the team lead via email.
 CEO approval is required for high-privilege access.
 Requests are stored in email records, which serve as documentation.
-- **De-registration:** The CEO instructs the Tech Lead via email to revoke access upon role change or departure.
+- **De-registration:** The CEO instructs the team lead via email to revoke access upon role change or departure.
 - **Documentation:** Access approvals and removals are retained in email records.

 ### **4.2.
 Provisioning and Review**